Russia left reeling after tangling with Irish fishermen

 The might of Russia’s military has been left reeling after the Kremlin decided to abort war games off the coast of Ireland due to a planned protest by plucky local fishermen.

-If the Russian had not backed off, the group of Irish fishermen had planned to stage a “peaceful protest.”
+If the Russians had not backed off, the group of Irish fishermen had planned to stage a “peaceful protest.”
 A convoy of 60 fishing trawlers, accompanied by a motley crew of Irish senators, media and television personalities, had signed up to man the boats and help disrupt the military manoeuvres in their traditional fishing grounds.

 The naval drills are part of a vast deployment this week by Russia of 140 warships, 60 aircraft and about 10,000 sailors around the world.
 The live-fire exercises were expected to take place in the Pacific, the Mediterranean and in a small area about 130 nautical miles (200 km) off the coast of Cork, firmly within Ireland’s Exclusive Economic Zone (EEZ).